1922 Seanad: Initial membership

 The Dáil election was conducted on 7 December 1922 by single transferable vote as a single 30-member district.
 The procedure to be used was specified in a Dáil resolution of 1 November and published in Iris Oifigiúil on 7 November.
 A candidate for election had to be nominated and seconded by a TD; many were nominated by Cosgrave on submission from various public bodies.
 Nominations closed at midday on 7 December; ballots were distributed at 3 pm, the poll closed at 5pm, and counting began immediately.
 At 8 pm, the Ceann Comhairle, who was also the returning officer, announced the result would not be known for some time, and the Dáil was adjourned.
-President Cosgrave had announced the assassination of Sean Hales during the Irish Civil War.
+President Cosgrave had announced the assassination of Seán Hales during the Irish Civil War.
 Eighty-one TDs voted; none of the abstentionist TDs were eligible to vote or nominate candidates.
 To facilitate transfer of fractions of votes, each initial vote's value was multiplied by 1000, giving a quota of 2,613.
 Eighteen candidates were elected on the first count: one with four (4,000) first-preference votes and 17 others with three (3,000) each.
 The report on the conduct of the election speculated that groups of three TDs had coordinated their votes to ensure a candidate exceeded the quota.
 Candidates with equal numbers of first-preference votes were ranked by the number of second preferences and so on.
 The remaining twelve Senators were elected in 34 subsequent counts.
 Counting was completed after midnight, the results were announced next afternoon, and the Seanad first assembled on 11 December 1922.

-Of the sixty members of the first Senate, as well as 36 Catholics, there were 20 Protestants, 3 Quakers and 1 Jew.
+Of the sixty members of the first Senate, 36 were Catholic, 20 were Protestant, 3 were Quakers and 1 was Jewish.
 It contained 7 peers, a dowager countess (Ellen, Countess of Desart, who was Jewish), 5 baronets and several knights.
 The New York Times remarked that the first senate was "representative of all classes", though it has also been described as, "the most curious political grouping in the history of the Irish state".

-On 26 November 1924, Alice Stopford Green presented to the Seanad a vellum parchment signed by all but one member of the 1922–25 Seanad, in an ornate casket commissioned from Mia Cranwill based on Gallarus Oratory.
+On 26 November 1924, Alice Stopford Green presented to the Seanad a vellum parchment signed by all but one member of the 1922–1925 Seanad, in an ornate casket commissioned from Mia Cranwill based on Gallarus Oratory.
 After the 1936 abolition of the Seanad, the casket was donated to the Royal Irish Academy.